 Along the way, the hero will find helpers: animals, strangers, parts of the natural world, maybe even parts of the constructed world.
 The hero will also face obstacles and hardships: villains, natural phenomena such as storms and wide rivers, and magical elements.

-The hero takes the answer back to the people so everyone may receive the benefit.
+The hero takes the answer back so everyone may benefit.

 Katniss Everdeen, The Hunger Games